nathan-osman/Stack-Exchange-Post-Editor/README.md

 - Automatic removal of signature lines ("thanks", etc.)
 - Correction of capitalization (standalone 'i' should be capitalized, etc.)

+### How do I build this thing?

+You will need [Juice Builder](https://github.com/nathan-osman/Juice-Builder) in order to build the UserScript.
+Basically this involves running the following command:

+    python juice.py

+You will then have a file named `sepostedit.user.js` in the current directory.

 ### Can I help?

 Certainly!
 Just fork this project and start adding awesome features.